-Connecticut Auto Accident Lawyers at Carter Mario Injury Lawyers are well versed in the state’s four driver’s license restrictions for teen drivers.
+The Connecticut Auto Accident Lawyers at Carter Mario Law Firm are well versed in the state’s four driver’s license restrictions for teen drivers.
 We’ve added a more detailed explanation to help you and any new teen driver understand the restrictions.

 - Passengers.
 For the first 6 months after a teen receives their driver’s license, they can only drive with a parent or legal guardian that has their own valid driver’s license, a licensed driving instructor, or a person that is at least 20 years old, and has had their license for at least 4 years with no suspensions.

 - Curfew.
 Until a teen driver reaches their 18th birthday, they may not drive between hours of 11 pm and 5 am unless they are going to a job, school, a religious activity, or a medical emergency.